-Rav Josh and Margot Botwinick came to Alon Shvut last year to spend a year learning and teaching in Israel – Rav Josh at Yeshivat Har Etzion (Gush), and Margot at Matan and Midreshet Torah V’Avodah.
-When the opportunity to start the first OU-JLIC in Israel arose, they picked up and moved to Herzliya.
-They’re so excited for the potential of this position, and to become a part of and help build up this amazing community!
-The Botwinicks’ home is open and their couches are cozy so don’t hesitate to invite yourself over.
-Whether it’s to play with Yoshi, grab coffee or a chavruta, go for a jog, or come for a meal, they’re looking forward to getting to know you!
+Rav Josh and Margot Botwinick came to Alon Shvut in 2016 to spend a year learning and teaching in Israel – Rav Josh at Yeshivat Har Etzion (Gush), and Margot at Matan and Midreshet Torah V’Avodah.
+When the opportunity to start the first OU-JLIC in Israel arose, they picked up and moved to Herzliya to become a part of and help build up this amazing community!
+OU-JLIC at IDC Herzliya is made possible through the partnership of World Mizrachi, and the Botwinicks’ Beit Mizrachi (home) is open and their couches are cozy so don’t hesitate to invite yourself over.
+Whether it’s to play with their kids, grab coffee or a chavruta, go for a jog, or come for a meal, they’re looking forward to getting to know you!

 Margot Botwinick grew up in Teaneck, NJ, and attended Ma’ayanot Yeshiva High School.
 She received her B.A. in Jewish Education as a Legacy Heritage Scholar at Y eshiva University and continued onto Hebrew University to complete her M.A. in Jewish Education.
 Margot taught Tanach, Talmud and Jewish Thought at the Rae Kushner Yeshiva High School and has also taught at several seminaries in Israel.
 While becoming a Bellows Eshkolot Graduate Fellow, Margot learned and taught at Matan in Jerusalem.